Allocate a SLang_Load_Type object

 SLang_Load_Type *SLallocate_load_type (char *name)

-function allocates and initializes
+The SLallocate_load_type function allocates and initializes

-object and returns it.
+space for a SLang_Load_Type object and returns it.
 Upon

-failure, the function returns NULL
+failure, the function returns NULL.
+The parameter name

 must uniquely identify the object.
 For example, if the object

-could be the absolute path name
+represents a file, then name could be the absolute path name

 of the file.